p-shannon/project-siera/readme.md

 This will become a full fledged game in the future, but one step at a time, ey?

+Not open for contributions until I pass the tech demo part.

 ## Achieving 'Tech Demo Status'

 ### Phase 1: The bones